What does your education section need to include and where should it be placed on your resume?

 - Relevant coursework

-These are especially useful for those of you who have no experience in the workforce.
+These are especially useful for those of you who have how to make a resume with no experience.
 As we get into our list of examples, you’ll notice how applicants take advantage of this to create a more impactful application.

 The Length of Your Education Section